-The weakness with the Theoretical-practical method of providing experience resembles the weakness of the Haphazard and the Apprenticeship methods in that it ceases too methods in that it ceases too early.
-It ceases before the individual begins his life work.
+The weakness with the Theoretical-practical method of providing experience resembles the weakness of the Haphazard and the Apprenticeship methods in that it ceases too early.
+It ceases \before the individual begins his life work.
 It may have the special weakness of not being closely organized with the vocation for which it is assumed to be a preparation, hence of being impracticable.